ANSWERED: How Much Does it Cost to Open a Tobacco Shop?

-You’ve got the vision: leather chairs, polished wood, cases of glass-front humidors lining the walls of your shop, and the jingle of the doorbell announcing new customers — but now are you wondering how much opening a tobacco shop costs?
+You’ve got the vision: leather chairs, polished wood, cases of glass-front humidors lining the walls of your shop, and the jingle of the doorbell announcing new customers — but now, are you wondering how much opening a tobacco shop costs?

 Use our guide to bring yourself up to speed on the costs and fees associated with opening a tobacco shop and directing your planning phase.

 We will explore the pricing considerations to keep in mind and the financial roadblocks to watch out for on the journey to opening your own tobacco retail store.

 In an economic climate that has evolved heavily in the last few years, planning ahead and delineating costs before opening a small business is more important than ever.

 Most upfront and hidden costs of opening a new brick-and-mortar store (due to factors such as floor space and starting inventory) mean a more costly financial investment than opening a tobacco store online.

 Your tobacco shop start-up costs could be between $50,000 and $100,000 initially, depending on your store’s size and location.
 Opening one in a major city will be more expensive than setting up a shop in a small town in America.

-Business Plan and Budget
+- Business Plan and Budget

-Increased federal and state taxes and restrictions on tobacco retail shops means that new tobacconists must plan ahead financially and fully utilize all available small business tools in order to succeed.
+Increased federal and state taxes and restrictions on tobacco retail shops mean new tobacconists must plan ahead financially and fully utilize all available small business tools in order to succeed.

 A solid business plan and a realistic, dynamic business budget go hand in hand when creating a vision for your store.
 To start, grab a notebook to build your startup budget manually, or you can speed up the process by using budgeting features in popular business accounting software.